zwhua888/qian256.github.io/_posts/2017-02-14-hololens-artoolkit-marker.md

 ### ARUWPMarker

 `ARUWPMarker.cs` is one of the main scripts used in **[HoloLensARToolKit](https://github.com/qian256/HoloLensARToolKit)**.
-In this post, the options of this script is listed and discussed, along with common usecases.
+In this post, the options of this script are listed and discussed, along with common usecases.

 > In Unity project using HoloLensARToolKit package, each actual marker must have one corresponding ARUWPMarker script.